(CNN) -- The rape case involving WikiLeaks founder Julian Assange is being reopened, Swedish prosecutors said Wednesday.

-"He maintains that he is completely innocent," lawyer Leif Silbersky told CNN.
+"He maintains that he is completely innocent," Silbersky said.

-Before he was questioned, he told CNN he had no idea what the case was about.
+Before he was questioned, Assange told CNN he had no idea what the case was about.

 The attorney for the alleged victims has told CNN that rumors of possible Pentagon or CIA involvement in the sex crime accusations against Assange are "complete nonsense."

-CNN's Atika Shubert in London, England, contributed to this report.
+CNN's Atika Shubert in Amsterdam, Netherlands, contributed to this report.